RossjDurnford/Project-1A/README.md

 * Once on the settings tab click on pages.
 Once on the pages tab i changed the branch to main and refreshed the page.
 * Once the webpage was refreshed my page was then published with a link.

+## Cloning the Project

+In order to clone this project take the following steps:
+ * Just under the Repository name click on the Code tab.
+ * Copy the link that is underneath the clone heading.
+ * Open GitBash in your IDE.
+ * Change your current directory to where you want the clone to be.
+ * Type git clone, and then paste the URL copied you have copied earlier.
+ * Press Enter to create your clone.

+## Technologies used

+* HTML - This is for the structure of the website.
+* CSS - This is for the styling of the website.
+* GitPod - This is to Deploy the Website.
+* GitHub - This is to host and edit the website.

 ## Credits
 * Align Form elements: https://www.youtube.com/watch?v=N8ZMzN40q0g.